toddpress/code-promptify/README.md

 ## Features

+- [WIP] - Detects tech stack and architecture
 - Recursively scans your codebase (with `.promptignore` support)
-- Detects tech stack and architecture
 - Generates Markdown README with Mermaid diagrams
 - Uses **Ollama** to refine summaries and stack descriptions
+- Run via
+  - _sweet_ CLI or
-- Works via CLI or beautiful Streamlit GUI
+  - beautiful Streamlit GUI
+- (coming soon) Generates promptable summaries of your codebase

 ---